anndreaw/Scala-Game/README.md

 # Scala-Game
 This is a Scala Game called Emotion.
 It is a turn-based game created for academic purposes.
+This project was achieved using Scala and ScalaFx library.

+***
+## How to Install
+Head to the command prompt and open up the directory for the folder.
+Next, type in 'sbt' to build the file.
+Once completed type in 'run'.

+## Table of Contents
+<a name="general-info"></a>

+### General Info
+something bla bla bal